-(1) Economic occupancy is presented for the twelve months ended December 31, 2013 and 2012, and is defined as the net rental income received divided by the maximum amount of rental income to be derived from each property.
+(1) Economic occupancy is presented for 2014 and 2013, and is defined as the net rental income received divided by the maximum amount of rental income to be derived from each property.
 This statistic is reflective of rental concessions, delinquent rents and non-revenue units such as model units and employee units.
-Actual occupancy is a point in time measure while economic occupancy is a measurement over the period presented, therefore, economic occupancy for a period may exceed the actual occupancy at any point in time.
+Actual occupancy is a point in time measure while economic occupancy is a measurement over the period presented.
+Therefore, economic occupancy for a period may exceed the actual occupancy at any point in time.